 I have a background in computer science and mathematics and my approach can best be described as interdisciplinary, combining perspectives from computer science, statistics, network science, and statistical physics.
 My work experience covers research in social and information networks, distributed systems and computer networks, P2P systems, distributed virtual reality and collaborative software engineering.
 From my involvement in the design and implementation of the Peer-to-Peer Event Monitoring System of the ATLAS detector at CERN, I also have practical experience in software engineering, as well as in the design of large-scale, real-time data processing systems.

 Since 2011, I enjoy researching and teaching at ETH Zürich at the Chair of Systems Design, headed by Prof. Dr. Dr. Frank Schweitzer.
 Since October 2014, I am also a Juniorfellow of the German Informatics Society (GI e.V.).

 On this private webpage, you will primarily find information about my academic activities.
-Being a passionate amateur photographer and astrophotographer in my (sparse) free time, you will also find some of my photographic works in my gallery.
+Being a passionate amateur photographer and astrophotographer in my (sparse) free time, you will also find some of my photographic works in my photographic portfolio.